About the Center for Families

 CFF provides a way for faculty, staff, students, alumni, and friends to bring about change focused on families, an issue about which they are deeply passionate, and a change that is even more lasting than bricks and mortar.
 These caring partners have both extended and focused the efforts of the school and created possibilities for collaborations seldom imagined in the past.

 A member of the Purdue University faculty since 2007, Melissa is a social psychologist.
 She received her doctoral degree from Kent State University.
 She has strong interests aging families, marriage and health, health behaviors and chronic illness management.
-As the associate director for research and partnerships she provides strategic leadership of the center’s funding program and work with faculty partners.
+Melissa stepped into the role of director in 2023.
+As the director of the Center for Families, she oversees all of the center’s work, including the funding program and work with faculty partners.

 Rob Duncan, Associate Director for Policy

-- Travis Dorsch, PhD, Assistant Professor, Founding Director of the Families in Sport Lab, Human Development and Family Studies, Kinesiology and Health & Science, Utah State University
+- Travis Dorsch, PhD, Associate Professor, Founding Director of the Families in Sport Lab, Human Development and Family Studies, Kinesiology and Health & Science, Utah State University

 - Jane Horner, Health and Human Science Extension Educator, Purdue Extension